 See?
 So easy.

-This elderberry syrup should keep fresh for at least 3 months if stored in the refrigerator.
-(I’m not sure how much longer it could go before spoiling, it’s always gone by then.)
+This elderberry syrup should keep fresh for about 2-3 months if stored in the refrigerator.

 How much elderberry syrup to take and how often?